lovindata/blog/docs/posts/2/index.md

   <figcaption>VSCode workspaces</figcaption>
 </figure>

-At the end of this section, you should have established a well-structured VSCode folder for your FullStack application.
+The goal of this section is to establish a well-structured VSCode folder for your FullStack application as shown below 👇.

 <figure markdown="span">
   ![Folder structure](image-1.png)
   <figcaption>Folder structure</figcaption>
 </figure>

+Let's start! 😤

 ### Database